umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/stripe/configuring-stripe.md

 ## Step 2: API Keys

-In order for Vendr to communicate with Stripe securely we need to generate a series of API keys that Vendr can use to authenticate with.
+In order for Umbraco Commerce to communicate with Stripe securely we need to generate a series of API keys that Umbraco Commerce can use to authenticate with.

 1. Select the **Developers** heading in the sidebar.
 2. Select the **API Keys** sub-heading.